White-lipped tree frog: Ecology and behaviour

 The white-lipped tree frog is found along the coastal areas of Cape York Peninsula and the wet tropics of north-eastern Queensland, Australia.
 It is the most widely distributed tree frog in the New Guinea region, spanning from eastern Indonesia, through the New Guinea mainland, to the Bismarck and the Admiralty Islands in the north.
 It lives in rainforests, cultivated areas, and around houses in coastal areas, and is restricted to areas below 1200 m in altitude.

 It has a loud, barking call, but when distressed, it makes a cat-like "mew" sound or may discharge urine.
 Males call during spring and summer after rain from vegetation around the breeding site, normally a still body of water.

 Its diet is mainly insects and other arthropods.
+One individual was observed successfully preying on (and eating) an olive-backed sunbird.
 It can live to over 10 years in the wild.

 This species of frog is known for being moved around in fruit produce from northern Australia and ending up becoming a lost frog in southern areas.